reach-the-sky/Getting-stated-with-own-python-package/README.md

-# Getting Started With Making Own Python Package
+# Getting Started With Making Your Own Python Package

 The Python Package Index (PyPI) is a repository of software for the Python programming language.
 So all python packages are stored in PyPi